For many in Puerto Rico, new Hurricane Maria death toll rings true

 The disconnect that exists between the government's official numbers eight months after the hurricane and the Harvard study highlights Puerto Rico’s ongoing data-reliability problems, according to statisticians and experts.

-“There’s a CDC [Center for Disease Control] guideline for disasters that defines what are directly related deaths and indirectly related disaster deaths, and we saw that those were not being applied properly in Puerto Rico,” said Satchit Balsari, one of the Harvard study authors, in response to a question from NBC News during a press call.
+“There’s a CDC guideline for disasters that defines what are directly related deaths and indirectly related disaster deaths, and we saw that those were not being applied properly in Puerto Rico,” said Satchit Balsari, one of the Harvard study authors, in response to a question from NBC News during a press call and referring to the Centers for Disease Control and Prevention.

 Related

-“This shows that in a pretty cost-effective way you can get complimentary information during a disaster that could be useful to governments,” said Buckee.
+“This shows that in a pretty cost-effective way you can get complimentary information during a disaster that could be useful to governments,” Buckee said.

-One of the biggest data gaps Harvard researchers found when trying to count the hurricane death toll was in the way death certificates were being issued during the hurricane’s aftermath.

-”There needs to be better training in order to count hurricane-related deaths on these certificates — it’s not like a regular death certificate,” said Balsari.
+One of the biggest data gaps Harvard researchers found when trying to count the hurricane death toll was in the way death certificates were being issued during the hurricanes.
+“There needs to be better training in order to count hurricane-related deaths on these certificates — it’s not like a regular death certificate,” Balsari said.

 Related

-Researchers also note that limiting data that can be used, shared and studied following a disaster hinders recovery efforts which rely on a more comprehensive look at the situation on the ground.
+Researchers also note that limiting data that can be used, shared and studied after a disaster hinders recovery efforts, which rely on a more comprehensive look at the situation on the ground.

 The institute Marazzi oversees was created as an autonomous agency to ensure accurate data collection separate from government and political pressures in Puerto Rico.
 But the government is stripping the institute of its independence as it consolidates it under a government agency, despite swift criticism from scientists, advocacy groups and lawmakers — including the American Statistical Association and 15 members of the U.S. Congress who, in a letter, expressed bipartisan support for PRIS’ independence and Puerto Rico’s "need for public, independent and unbiased data."

-"There’s many more, many more,” said Pedro Lozada, 76, a resident of Caguas, who is grieving the deaths of his wife, Consuelo Morán and his 50-year-old special needs son, Miguel Lozada Morán.
+"There’s many more, many more,” said Pedro Lozada, 76, a resident of Caguas, who is grieving the deaths of his wife, Consuelo Morán, and his son, Miguel Lozada Morán, 50, who had special needs.
 They both suffered heart attacks after the hurricane and had no access to a working hospital.

 “Where was the power?
 Where was the help?” said Lozada.

-San Juan mayor Carmen Yulin Cruz, who was criticized back in November when she suggested that the death toll could be in the hundreds range, said, "This is what I've been screaming at the top of my lungs."
+San Juan Mayor Carmen Yulin Cruz, who was criticized back in November when she suggested that the death toll could be in the hundreds, said, "This is what I've been screaming at the top of my lungs."

 Cayey's mayor, Ortiz Velázquez, recalled feeling “abandoned and distressed” when he and others raised concerns about the death rate with island officials.